Riding to the summit of both Pikes Peak and Mount Evans in a single day is an achievable and satisfying challenge. Image © American Sport Touring.

 The Pikes Peak segment of the day begins and ends in Cascade Colorado just off US-24.
 Watch for the turn onto Pikes Peak Highway North Pole (a Christmas-themed attraction at the foot of Pikes Peak).
 Check the latest weather forecast and road conditions on the Colorado Springs Pikes Peak website before heading for the summit.

 Pikes Peak Highway is the second highest paved road in North America at 14,115 feet.
-Only the road to the summit of Mount Evans is higher and by a mere 15 feet at that.
+Only the road to the summit of Mount Blue Sky is higher and by a mere 15 feet at that (14,130 feet).
 Find the highway entrance a half mile off US-24 marked by a simple overhead sign.
 Allow a good 2 hours, even 3, to complete the 20 mile round trip to the summit and back.

 Once past North Pole and after the entrance toll stop, the road twists and turns for miles to the base of Pikes Peak where the real climb begins.
 The road is well paved but narrow, lined by aspens and pines, and with limited shoulder room in many areas.
 Mile markers along the way show the elevation.
 Mile marker 7 indicates the starting line for the famous Pikes Peak International Hill climb (PPIHC) which races to the summit every year in late June (check the PPHC website for race dates).